What's an Edrophonium Test and What is it for?

 Then, they inject a small amount of edrophonium through the needle.
 To begin to study whether myasthenia gravis is present, the physician asks the person to make repetitive movements.

 As an article by Servizo Galego de Saúde explains, the movements can be with different parts of the body.
-For example, getting up from a chair, crossing and uncrossing the legs, keeping the arms raised.
+For example, getting up from a chair, crossing and uncrossing the legs, and keeping the arms raised.
 The test also studies the voice, asking the patient to count backward from 100.

 During the edrophonium test, several doses of the drug are injected.
 This tests whether the muscle regains strength after each injection.
 If it does, then the doctor will make a diagnosis of myasthenia gravis.